riceissa/issarice.com/wiki/hiring-and-judging-character.md

         See also ["He Who Pays the Piper Must Know the Tune"](https://mason.gmu.edu/~rhanson/expert.pdf) by Robin Hanson.

+        Also interesting is the IQ gap reported in leader--follower relationships.

+        From [*Handbook of Organizational and Managerial
+        Wisdom*][handbook_wisdom] (p 310):

+        > The modest relationship of leadership and intelligence may occur
+        > because it might not be intelligence per se that matters in
+        > leadership; instead, it might be the relative intelligence of leaders
+        > to their followers (Bass, 1990; Stogdill, 1948).
+Researchers have
+        > suggested that leaders can be most successful when they are slightly
+        > more intelligent, but not too much more intelligent, than their
+        > followers.
+As Gibb (1969) put it, "The evidence suggests that every
+        > increment of intelligence means wiser government, but that the crowd
+        > prefers to be ill-governed by people it can understand" (p.
+218).
+        > This proposition was supported by Simonton (1985), who proposed
+        > a curvilinear relationship between intelligence and a person's
+        > influence over other group members (an indication of leadership),
+        > such that there would be a high correlation between the group mean IQ
+        > and the IQ of its most influential member, with a leader--follower IQ
+        > gap of between 8 and 20 points, depending on organizational level,
+        > and with smaller leader--follower gaps at more senior levels of an
+        > organization's hierarchy.
+Thus intelligence may set the stage for
+        > leadership, but many other factors are involved in successful
+        > leadership as well.

 - many more Quora questions about judging character (many by Alex):

     - [How to evaluate someone's ability to be an exceptional judge of character](https://www.quora.com/Judging-Character/How-do-you-evaluate-someones-ability-to-be-an-exceptional-judge-of-character)